-f.
-Notice of the charge(s) and of the time and place of the hearing shall be personally delivered to the respondent, or sent by certified or overnight mail and email to the address appearing on the records of the college.
-Notice that the charges have been filed, and the time and place of the hearing, shall also be sent in a similar manner to the complainant to the extent the charges relate to her/him/it.
+- e.
+Notice of the charge(s) and of the time and place of the hearing shall be personally delivered to the respondent, or sent by certified or overnight mail and email to the respondent's CUNYassigned email address.
+Notice shall also be sent in a similar manner to the complainant to the extent the charges relate to her/him/it.
 The chief student affairs officer is also encouraged to send the notice of charges to any other e-mail address that he or she may have for the respondent and the complainant.
 The hearing shall be scheduled within a reasonable time following the filing of the charges or the mediation conference.
-Notice of at least ten (10) calendar days shall be given to the respondent in advance of the hearing unless the respondent consents to an earlier hearing.
+Notice of at least seven (7) calendar days shall be given to the respondent in advance of the hearing unless the respondent consents to an earlier hearing.
 The respondent is permitted one (1) adjournment as of right.
-Additional requests for an adjournment must be made at least five (5) calendar days prior to the hearing date, and shall be granted or denied at the discretion of the chargers on the adjourned date, or request an extension, the college may proceed in absentia, and any decision and sanction shall be binding.

-g.
-The notice shall contain the following:

-1. A complete and itemized statement of the charge(s) being brought against the respondent including the rule, bylaw or regulation she/he/it is charged with violating, and the possible penalties for such violation.

-2. A statement that the respondent and the complainant have the right to attend and participate fully in the hearing including the right:

-(i) to present their side of the story;

-(ii) to present witnesses and evidence on their behalf;

-(iii) to cross-examine witnesses presenting evidence;

-(iv) to remain silent without assumption of guilt; and

-(v) to be assisted or represented by an advisor or legal counsel at their expense; if the respondent or the complainant requests it, the college shall assist in finding a legal counsel or advisor.

-3. A warning that anything the respondent says may be used against her/him/it at a non-college hearing.
+Additional requests for an adjournment must be made at least five (5) calendar days prior to the hearing date, and shall be granted or denied at the discretion of the chairperson of the faculty-student disciplinary committee.
+If the respondent fails to respond to the notice, appear on the adjourned date, or request an extension, the college may proceed in absentia, and any decision and sanction shall be binding. - f.
+The notice shall contain the following: - 1.
+A complete and itemized statement of the charge(s) being brought against the respondent including the rule, bylaw or regulation she/he is charged with violating, and the possible penalties for such violation. - 2.
+A statement that the respondent and the complainant have the right to attend and participate fully in the hearing including the right: - (i) to present their side of the story; - (ii) to present witnesses and evidence on their behalf; - (iii) to cross-examine witnesses presenting evidence; - (iv) to remain silent without assumption of guilt; and - (iv) to be represented by an advisor or legal counsel at their expense; if the respondent or the complainant request it, the college shall assist in finding a legal counsel or advisor. - 3.
+A warning that anything the respondent says may be used against her/him at a non-college hearing. - 4.
+At least five (5) calendar days prior to the commencement of a student disciplinary hearing, the college shall provide the respondent and the complainant and/or their designated representative, with similar and timely access to review any documents or other tangible evidence that the college intends to use at the disciplinary hearing, consistent with the restrictions imposed by Family Education Rights and Privacy Act ("FERPA").
+Should the college seek to introduce additional documents or other tangible evidence during, or some time prior to, the disciplinary hearing, the respondent and the complainant shall be afforded the opportunity to review the additional documents or tangible evidence.
+If during the hearing the respondent submits documentary evidence, the chairperson may, at the request of either the college or the complainant, direct the respondent to produce such other documents as may be necessary in the interest of fairness.